-The monotone exclusion principle may compel one to conjecture that an ex ante stronger contestant-i.e., one with a larger v_i -would win with a (weakly) higher probability in the optimum.
-However, this does not necessarily hold in general.
-As will be discussed in depth in Section 4, the ranking of active contestants' equilibrium winning probabilities depends on a number of factors.
+The monotone exclusion principle may compel one to conjecture that an ex ante stronger contestant-i.e., one with a larger $v_i$ -would win with a (weakly) higher probability in the optimum.
+However, this may not hold in general.
+We will elaborate in Section 4.